 D. Even those who are employed often come late to the office and leave early unless they are forced to be punctual.

-E. Work is not intrinsically valued in
+E. Work is not intrinsically valued in India.

 F. Quite often people visit ailing friends and relatives or go out of their way to help them in their personal matters even during office hours.